This integration is certified by Stitch. For support, contact Stitch support.

 This is applicable to all tables in the integration.

 Stitch replicates data in this way to account for updates made to existing records within the default attribution window of 15 days, thus ensuring you won’t make decisions based on stale (or false) data.
 As a result, you may see a higher number of replicated rows than what’s being generated in Google ECommerce.

-Setting the Replication Frequency to a higher frequency - like 30 minutes - can result in re-replicating recent data and contribute to high row counts.
-Selecting a lower frequency can help prevent overages.
+Setting the Replication Frequency to a higher frequency - like 30 minutes - can result in re-replicating recent data and contribute to greater row usage.
+Selecting a lower frequency can help keep your row count low.